TempeHS/NodeJS_PWA_Programming_For_The_Web_Task_Template/docs/README.md

 ---

-### Query your SQL database and migrate the data for the frontend
+### 2. Query and migrate data for the frontend

-> [!NOTE]
-> From here students have two choices, they can use their existing Python skills or new JS skills.
-Either way, students will be querying a table in data_source.db and then constructing a JSON file that will be pushed to the frontend, ready for rending by a frontend JS script.
+1. Choose whether you'll use Python or Javascript to query a table in `data_source.db` and construct a JSON file that will be pushed to the frontend for rendering.
-> If you choose the JS method, you should refer to the Python method in the future as a helpful way to have more complex Python programs in the backend and create a simple responsive GUI using HTML/CSS/JS.
+   If you choose the JS method, you should refer to the Python method in the future as a helpful way to have more complex Python programs in the backend and create a simple responsive GUI using HTML/CSS/JS.

-#### Why JSON?

-[JSON (JavaScript Object Notation)](https://www.json.org/json-en.html) is a lightweight data-interchange format.
+   > [!TIP] > **Why JSON** [JSON (JavaScript Object Notation)](https://www.json.org/json-en.html) is a lightweight data-interchange format.
 It is easy for humans to read and write.
 It is easy for machines to parse and generate.
 It is also very secure and the worflow used in this application ensures data integrity of the backend.

-### Choose your backend implementation language:

 <details>
     <summary><h3 style="display:inline">I want to use Python</h3></summary>